Are you currently in your eating disorder recovery journey and are feeling like you have been stuck in the same place?

 There are many signs that you are in quasi-recovery.

-Mostly choosing the diet version or a low-fat/carbohydrate version of certain foods.
+- Mostly choose the diet version or a low-fat/carbohydrate version of certain foods.
 Commonly foods like yoghurt, ice cream, grains, or cereal products.

 What’s the difference between quasi-recovery + full recovery?